We released a new guide to cleaning a hacked WordPress site with our plugin.

 If any file(s) are modified, we recommend reinstalling WordPress by hand.
-You can do this by removing all top files, along with the wp-includes and wp-admin directories and re-uploading from a clean source.
-By replacing and reinstalling, you know the files are fresh and clean, and shouldn’t pose further issue.
+You can do this by removing all top files (along with the wp-includes and wp-admin directories) and re-uploading from a clean source.
+By replacing and reinstalling, you know the files are fresh and clean and shouldn’t pose a threat.

 Step 3 – Check the latest modified files

 If the WordPress core files are intact, or if you just reinstalled WordPress, there is still one place left where the bad guys can hide their code: wp-content/themes and wp-content/plugins.